 Module 2: Baptism in Pauline thought

-Module 3: Pauline baptism and the contemporary church's faith and practice
+Module 3: Pauline baptism and the contemporary church's faith and practice listed as required, you are solely responsible for that decision and any consequences (foreseeable or otherwise) that may follow from it.

 V. RESOURCES: